amr080/docs-template/docs/developer/xft-chain/contributing/index.md

 cargo build --release
 ```

 Great!
-You have already compiled the Centrifuge Chain!
+You have already compiled the XFT Chain!

 ## Tests

-There are two kinds of tests, one related to how the *Centrifuge Chain* works itself
+There are two kinds of tests, one related to how the *XFT Chain* works itself
 and another one to verify how it works in a more real environment as a parachain.

 ### Chain tests